Membership

 SUBMISSION REQUIREMENTS

-After submitting your Wire or ACH transfer, please email your visa consultation submission in PDF file format to visas@musicalartists.org.
+After processing your wire or ACH transfer, please email your visa consultation submission PDF file format to visas@musicalartists.org.
 Please limit your submission ONLY to the required materials listed below:

 2. Copy of the USCIS Form I-129, including the O/P Supplement to form I-129 (pages 26-28) and Attachment 1 pages for all beneficiaries on the petition (pages 35-36).

 3. A list of the artist(s) and the function they perform in the group.
-If more than 10 beneficiaries are on your petition, please complete and submit the Excel sheet linked here – listing your beneficiaries exactly as their names should appear on the AGMA Advisory Opinion Letter.
+If more than 10 beneficiaries are on your petition, please send us this list in an editable format (i.e. in the body of your email or Word Document) – listing your beneficiaries exactly as their names should appear on the AGMA consultation letter.

 4. Copy of contract and itinerary of artist(s).